Team America: World Police: Filming

 The film's central concept was easier to conceive than to execute.
 Team America was produced using a crew of about 200 people, which sometimes required four people at a time to manipulate a marionette.
-The duo were forced to constantly rewrite the film during production due to the limited nature of the puppets.
+Due to the limited nature of the puppets, the duo were forced to constantly rewrite the film during production.
 The 270 puppet characters were created by the Chiodo Brothers, who previously designed puppets for films such as Elf and Dinosaur.
 The costumers of the crew were responsible for making sure the over 1,000 costumes remained in cohesive order and were realistic.

-Production began on May 23, 2004.
+Filming began on May 23, 2004.
 The project was interrupted multiple times early on in production.
 As soon as filming began, Parker and Stone labored to find the right comic tone; the original script for the film contained many more jokes.
 After shooting the very first scene, the two realized the jokes were not working, and that the humor instead came from the marionettes.
 "Puppets doing jokes is not funny," Stone found.
 "But when you see puppets doing melodrama, spitting up blood and talking about how they were raped as children, that's funny."
 Filming was done by three units shooting different parts at the same time.
 Occasionally, the producers had up to five cameras set up to capture the scene.
 The film was mainly based on the 1982 cult classic action film Megaforce, of which Parker and Stone had been fans.
 Many ideas had been copied such as the flying motorcycle sequence.

 The film was painstakingly made realistic, which led to various shots being re-done throughout the process due to Parker and Stone's obsession with detail and craftsmanship.
 For example, a tiny Uzi cost $1,000 to construct, and Kim Jong Il's eyeglasses were made with hand-ground prescription lenses.
-Although the filmmakers hired three dozen marionette operators, simple performances from the marionettes were nearly impossible; a simple shot such as a character drinking might take a half-day to complete successfully.
+Although the filmmakers hired three dozen marionette operators, simple performances from the marionettes were nearly impossible, with a simple shot of a character drinking taking a half-day to complete successfully.
 Parker and Stone agreed during production of Team America that it was "the hardest thing [they'd] ever done."

 Rather than rely on computer-generated special effects added in post-production, the filmmakers vied to capture every stunt live on film.
 Parker likened each shot to a complicated math problem.
 The late September 2004 deadline for the film's completion took a toll on both filmmakers, as did various difficulties in working with puppets, with Stone, who described the film as "the worst time of [my] life," resorting to coffee to work 20-hour days, and sleeping pills to go to bed.
 The film was barely completed in time for its October 15 release date.
 At a press junket in Los Angeles on October 5, journalists were only shown a 20-minute reel of highlights because there was no finished print.
 Many of the film's producers had not seen the entire film with the sound mix until the premiere.